-"Rice grain" is a name of a technique rather than actual rice grains.
-To make this kind of decoration the holes are pierced through the rather thick walls of the rough and unfired porcelain and the holes are then filled with translucent glaze.
-When the whole thing have solidified together the walls are thinned down manually in thickness until the walls are as thin as the potter dares to make them.
+"Rice grain" is a name of a decorative technique rather than actual rice grains or anything like inserted in the walls.
+To make this kind of decoration the holes are pierced through the rather thick walls of the rough and unfired porcelain objects and the holes then filled with translucent glaze.
+When the entire unfired porcelain piece have dried enough to be handled, the walls are thinned down manually until the walls are as thin as the potter dares to make them.

 The highly skilled potters, who are usually young women, after what I saw when I visited a factory for this kind of porcelain in Jingdezhen in the 1990s - are judging the thickness of the walls and the work progress by the sound of the paring knife against the unfired clay.